HOW TO APPLY NYC CODES

 APPLYING THE CODES OVERVIEW

-The 2008 and 2014 NYC Construction Codes are essentially based on I-Codes established by the International Code Council.
+The latest NYC Construction Codes are essentially based on I-Codes established by the International Code Council.
 I-Codes are known as the standard International Construction Codes (ICC), many of which have been adopted and modified by various jurisdictions including New York City.
-While I-Codes include an “International Existing Buildings Code”, New York City does not. therefore, the City allows existing buildings to comply with applicable regulations of the 1968 and 1938 NYC Building Codes as set forth in the provisions of the 2014 Administrative Code.
+While I-Codes include an “International Existing Buildings Code”, New York City does not. therefore, the City allows existing buildings to comply with applicable regulations of the 1968 and 1938 NYC Building Codes as set forth in the provisions of the 2022 Administrative Code.

 RCNY (Rules & Regulations of NYC): NYC Department of Buildings laws, rules and procedures regulating the filing and permit process